 They are designed to lock odors in and keep them from getting out.
 If you use a traditional trash bin, the odors will be released every time you lift the lid to put another waste bag in it.
 That’s definitely not something you want to smell after every job.

-This particular pail I recommend is made of steel so it isn’t porous like most plastic diaper pails that allow odors to seep out.
+This particular pail I recommend is made of steel so it isn’t porous like most plastic diaper pails allowing odors to seep out.

 It also doesn’t require a specific trash bag which is nice.
 This will allow you to use what works best for you.